iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

     ```shell
     $ITER8/helm/deploy
     ```
-    Adapt the `deployment.yaml` and `hpa.yaml` templates as needed by your application in order use this chart in production.
+    Adapt the templates as needed by your application in order use this chart in production.

 !!! tip "Try other Iter8 tutorials"
     Iter8 can work in any K8s environment.
 Try Iter8 in the following environments.